movebit/move/language/move-analyzer/editors/code/README.md

 ### Troubleshooting
 Please note: If you don't see the version number, you can refer to the troubleshooting section."

-#### [1] cannot find the 'sui-move-analyzer' program
+#### [1] cannot find the `sui-move-analyzer` program
 ##### 1) windows
-If you are installing this extension on a Windows system and have followed the steps in Section 1.A by running the windows-installer.msi, but executing 'sui-move-analyzer --version' in the command line doesn't find the 'sui-move-analyzer' program, the issue may be that VSCode cannot locate the configured environment variables.
+If you are installing this extension on a Windows system and have followed the steps in Section 1.A by running the windows-installer.msi, but executing `sui-move-analyzer --version` in the command line doesn't find the 'sui-move-analyzer' program, the issue may be that VSCode cannot locate the configured environment variables.
 You can try the following:

    1. Restart VSCode and install the 'sui-move-analyzer' VSCode extension.
    2. In the Windows system settings, find the user environment variable 'Path.'
 Look for an entry ending with 'MoveBit\sui-move-analyzer\,' and copy it.
    3. Open the extension settings for 'sui-move-analyzer' in the VSCode extension store.
 In the 'sui-move-analyzer > server:path' entry, add the path ending with 'MoveBit\sui-move-analyzer\' before 'sui-move-analyzer.'
 The final result should look like: 'C:\Users\Windows\AppData\Local\Apps\MoveBit\sui-move-analyzer\'
-   4. Try running 'sui-move-analyzer --version' in the command line again.
+   4. Try running `sui-move-analyzer --version` in the command line again.

 ##### 2) mac & linux
 If you see an error message *language server executable 'sui-move-analyzer' could not be found* in the